 Impacts from Reduced Air Quality

-Decrease in air quality or the increase in air pollution has led to an unbelievable number of diseases in people.
+A decrease in air quality or an increase in air pollution has led to an unbelievable number of diseases in people.

 Warmer temperatures lead to increased levels of ground level ozone.
 It is a harmful air pollutant causing damage of lung tissues and functioning of the lungs.
 Other respiratory problems can develop and asthma may worsen due to its effects.
 Chest pain and inflammation of the airways is another harmful effect of increase in ozone levels.
 It also makes people less resistant to cold and pneumonia.
 Since ground level ozone is formed by warm and stagnant air, it mostly affects areas which are already polluted.